pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 > SIDENOTE:
 > Arrays and nullability are treated the same in ES, a field can contain 0 or more entries. [reference][es-arrays]

-Also, I propose to disallow mixed type arrays on schema level.
+I propose to disallow mixed type arrays on schema level.
 This is not supported by either of our materialization databases.
-If in future a client rises need for those, we may consider `array[JSON]`.
+If in future a client asks for those, we may consider `array[JSON]`.

 ### As for `object` type.
 ES requires that object schema is specified to each leaf.
-In postgres, we can't really have leaves easily, without introducing multiple tables per view.
+In postgres, we can't really have leaves without introducing multiple tables per view.

-there are few options on how to approach this:
+There are few options on how to approach this topic:
 #### ES requires "deep" types.
 PSQL stays with JSON.
 It means that we have differing implementations between two databases, where one requires "type provider" to declare what is stored within object and the other stores `JSON` as is.